Be Brave, Marketers, Be Brave!

 Yeah, look I don’t think you can argue with that example at all, it’s an incredibly strong example.
 I think Water Aid based in the UK has been doing a lot of work in a similar area, a big partnership and sponsorship with Glastonbury for many years as well.

-Taking a slightly different approach, for me in terms of the creativity perspective, I still remember those Guinness adverts, a decade of inspirational adverts that changed the way people talk about drinks let alone Guinness, I think it was a very different way of marketing an alcohol brand and really bringing emotion into it and trying to bring into it some creative time and time again throughout pretty much the whole decade that it was almost a ‘must-see’ advert.
+Taking a slightly different approach, for me in terms of the creativity perspective, I still remember those Guinness adverts, a decade of inspirational adverts that changed the way people talk about drinks let alone Guinness, I think it was a very different way of marketing an alcohol brand and really bringing emotion into it and trying to bring into it some creativity and time and time again throughout pretty much the whole decade that it was almost a ‘must-see’ advert.

 The other extreme I thought was perhaps worth talking about because it is an area that can be quite dull, one of the bravest was Egg which was a credit card brand that was marketed in a very different way- very bright, very colourful, very abstract.
 Even if you aren’t familiar with the card in the States, if you look at Slack it’s quite bright, intuitive, very simple in an energetic way.
 A, sort of, common language to get across what is a relatively mundane approach.
 Any other examples from the States that feel that might fit that?